FrankWkd-Plus/singbox-router/README.en.md

 Open <http://127.0.0.1:8899> → add nodes via *Subscription* or *Import* → click *Start*.

-All runtime data (state, subscription tokens, node credentials, rule sets) is written to **`~/.config/singbox-router`**, not the program directory — the repository is desensitized by construction and `git status` stays clean. *Settings → data directory* in the panel and the tray menu both have *Open config folder*.
-State from older installs under `data/` is **copied** over on first start (the original is left in place).
+All runtime data (state, subscription tokens, node credentials, rule sets) is written to **`~/.singbox-router`**, not the program directory — the repository is desensitized by construction and `git status` stays clean. *Settings → data directory* in the panel and the tray menu both have *Open config folder*.
+State from older installs under `data/` is **copied** over on first start (the original is left in place; `~/.cache` is deliberately avoided — subscription tokens don't belong where cleanup tools roam).

 If the download is blocked: